 These homemade KIND bars are essentially just homemade granola bars that are actually healthy for you with nothing but nuts, dried fruit, and a little syrup for sweetness and stickiness.
 You can also mix in any other add-ins you fancy (coconut, anyone?).
 They’re low sugar and easy as can be.
-Author Camilla V. Saulsbury refers to these as “Friend Bars,” which we admit initially confounded us.
+Author Camilla V. Saulsbury refers to these homemade KIND bars as “Friend Bars,” which we admit initially confounded us.
 But one of our recipe testers clarified the connection for us in a note he wrote after making several batches.
 “You want lots of friends?” he said.
 “Make and share lots of these delicious bars, and you’ll soon have more friends than you can count.”
 Seems you can never have too many friends—or, apparently, too many homemade KIND Bars.
 This recipe has been updated.
 Originally published January 3, 2014.

 Homemade KIND Bars